Rodielm/FlutterBasic/i_am_poor/README.md

 ## Resources I used

-http://canvas.com: Making a logo or icon for app presentation https://icons8.com/ouch: Find something nice for content in the app https://appicon.co/: Icon generators for app presentation
+http://canvas.com: Making a logo or icon for app presentation.

+https://icons8.com/ouch: Find something nice for content in the app.

+https://appicon.co/: Icon generators for app presentation.

 ## Getting Started